sagemath/trac_to_gh/Issue 9872.md

 # Issue 9872: Create Mac Application that people love to use

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9873

 Original creator: iandrus